Table of Contents

 Understanding Cognitive Behavioral Therapy

 Cognitive therapy aims at a person’s thinking.
 This is because normally a person feels what he thinks.
-The aim of cognitive-behavioral therapy is to change the way a person thinks.
-A healthy and positive thinking would result in a person to feel happier.
-Thinking or beliefs about themselves and people around them are changed by convincing them to take their beliefs as hunches rather than facts and keep beliefs non-extreme and flexible.
+The aim of cognitive behavioral therapy is to change the way a person thinks.
+A healthy and positive thinking would result in a happier person.
+Self-related thoughts or beliefs, as well as such concerning the people in one’s vicinity, are changed by convincing the person to take those beliefs as hunches rather than facts and thus keep beliefs non-extreme and flexible.

-For example, you are talking to someone and they look over your shoulder as you are talking, break eye contact, and yawn.
-You conclude that the other person thinks your conversation is boring and that he’d rather be talking to someone else.
-Cognitive therapy makes you realize that the person you were talking to may be tired, be day dreaming, or would have spotted someone he knows.
+For example, as you are talking to someone, they look over your shoulder, break eye contact and yawn.
+You conclude that the other person thinks your conversation is boring, and that he’d rather be talking to someone else.
+Cognitive therapy makes you realize that the person you are talking to may be tired or day-dreaming, or might have spotted someone he knows.

 General Principles of Cognitive Behavioral Therapy

 Cognitive and behavioral therapy start with a cognitive and behavioral analysis of the patient.
-The symptomatology or problem area of the patient is clearly defined, and the frequency, duration, and intensity of the symptoms are recorded, together with events that occur when the symptoms are experienced.
+The symptomatology or problem area of the patient is clearly defined, and the frequency, duration and intensity of the symptoms is recorded, together with events that occur when the symptoms are experienced.

 This is usually accomplished by asking the patient to keep a diary for a week or so before any diagnosis is made.
-This diary is helpful to describe the patient’s problems in terms of their cognitions (thoughts), behavior and ‘autonomic symptoms the patient feels during the thoughts’ (for example, palpitations or breathlessness felt when the patient gets the negative thought).
+This diary is helpful to describe the patient’s problems in terms of their cognition (thoughts), behavior and ‘autonomic symptoms the patient feels during those thoughts’ (for example, palpitations or breathlessness felt when the patient gets negative thoughts).

-Usually, the patient’s own account of cognitions, behavior and autonomic symptoms is used in the cognitive behavioral analysis.
-However, if possible the patient’s behavior should be observed and autonomic symptoms should be recorded by the psychiatrist (for example, recording the patient’s pulse rate or respiratory rate).
+Usually, the patient’s own account of cognition, behavior and autonomic symptoms is used in the cognitive behavioral analysis.
+However, if possible, the patient’s behavior should be observed and the autonomic symptoms should be recorded by the psychiatrist (for example, recording the patient’s pulse rate or respiratory rate).

-The hypothetical diagnosis of the condition is made after following the ABC criteria:
+The hypothetical diagnosis of the condition is made by following the ABC criteria:

-An activating event is an event that triggers the depression, anxiety or fear.
-It may be an actual event that has occurred, a future event that one fears to occur, or a fearsome or depressive image, memory, or dream.
+An activating event is an event that triggers depression, anxiety or fear.
+It may be an actual event that has occurred, a future event that one fears might occur, or a fearsome or depressive image, memory or dream.

-The beliefs of a person are his thoughts, his personal rules, the demands he sets on himself and the people around him, and the meanings that he attaches to specific things.
+The beliefs of a person consist of his thoughts, his personal rules, the demands he sets on himself and the people around him as well as the meanings that he attaches to specific things.